 Pro Tip: Having a heated battery helps in cold weather.
 Find out how lithium batteries perform in cold temperatures.

 Another neat feature of the GC3 battery is the terminal connections.
 They are at either end of the batteries and make setups in parallel or series much easier.
 The batteries can even be connected via busbars as the terminals line up with each other.

 Both new batteries are made at their facility in Reno Nevada.

 One drawback I see to the larger battery form factors is redundancy.
-If one battery fails in a 3 battery bank, two other batteries will still work.
-Luckily Battle Born has had a great reliability record and backs the batteries with a 10-year warranty.
+If one battery fails in a 3-battery bank, two other batteries will still work.
+Luckily, Battle Born Batteries has had a great reliability record and backs the batteries with a 10-year warranty.